WesKw/WesKw.github.io/README.md

 1. Clone this repository.
 2. Locate index.html and open it using a browser.

+OR:
+1. Open WesKw.github.io in your web browser.

 How to use the application?
 Git repository : https://github.com/WesKw/CS522_SignDine